Sergio Calligaris

-Sergio Calligaris (born January 22, 1941) is a pianist, composer and piano teacher.
+Sergio Calligaris (22 January 1941 - 9 November 2023) was an Argentine pianist, composer and piano teacher.
 After living and tutoring in the United States, where he gained his doctorate in music, Calligaris established his residence in Italy in 1974.

 The pianist

 Calligaris was born in Rosario, Argentina.
 His career as a performer started at the age of thirteen.
 He pursued his studies under the guidance of such masters as Jorge Fanelli, Arthur Loesser, Adele Marcus, Nikita Magaloff, and Guido Agosti.

 Calligaris' technique is characterised by the sheer brilliance and powerful touch typical of the Leschetizky school; his technical qualities, complemented by a detailed attention to the composition’s form, made him a fine interpreter of both romantic (especially Schumann and Chopin) and post-romantic (Rachmaninoff, Scriabin, Debussy) repertoire.

-Calligaris has performed in prestigious concert-halls such as the Konzertsaal Bundesallee in Berlin, the Auditorium of S. Cecilia in Rome, the Musikverein Brahms-Saal in Vienna, and recently, as a soloist in his own Concerto for piano and orchestra op.
-29, at the Main Theatre of Manila.
+Calligaris has performed in prestigious concert-halls such as the Konzertsaal Bundesallee in Berlin, the Auditorium of S. Cecilia in Rome, the Musikverein Brahms-Saal in Vienna, and as a soloist in his own Concerto for piano and orchestra op.
+29 at the Main Theatre of Manila.

 He has recorded, among the others, for EMI, Orion Records and the Ares-Libreria Editrice Vaticana; the latter, a few years ago, released a compilation entitled Sergio Calligaris: composer and interpreter to celebrate the twenty-fifth year of his recording debut.